pgailinas/videoqa-representation-comparison/docs/01_Prepare_Video_Data.md

 * This notebook focuses on dataset preparation, validation, and readiness assessment only.
 * The NExT-QA benchmark serves as the primary VideoQA dataset for this project.
-* Video archives are copied to local Colab storage and extracted locally to improve reliability and avoid Google Drive file-operation limitations.
+* Video archives are copied to local Colab storage and extracted locally using shared NExT-QA video-cache utilities to improve reliability, performance, and code reuse across notebooks.
 * The NExTVideo dataset is distributed as a multipart ZIP archive consisting of seven archive files that reconstruct the complete video collection.
 * Cross-reference validation confirms consistency between video files, question-answer annotations, and metadata mappings.
 * Random sample inspection provides visual verification of dataset integrity prior to downstream experimentation.